The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Qualitative Picture

 We consider supernovae interacting with a single CSM shell of mass $M_{\rm csm}$.
 Such a configuration roughly approximates the structure of material ejected in a presupernova outburst.
 The key dimensional parameters of the system are \begin{itemize} \item $M_{\rm ej}$: ejecta mass \item $E_{\rm sn}$: ejecta kinetic energy \item $M_{\rm csm}$: circumstellar mass \item $R_{\rm csm}$: outer radius of circumstellar material \item $\kappa$: opacity \end{itemize} The density profile within the CSM shell is taken to be a power-law $\rho(r) \propto r^{-s}$ which transitions to a steep power law cutoff at the outer edge at $R_{\rm csm}$.
 Usually, we take $s=2$ (i.e. a wind-like CSM) but select models explore different density profiles.
 The CSM velocity is assumed to be much less than that of the ejecta and so set to zero.

 The ejecta is assumed to be in homologous expansion with a broken power-law density profile, $\rho_{\rm ej}\propto r^{-n}$ (where typically $n\approx 7-10$ in the outer layers of ejecta \citep{1989ApJ...341..867C}).
 The ejecta is taken to be cold (thermal energy $\ll E_{\rm sn}$) with a characteristic velocity $v_{\rm ej}\equiv \sqrt{2 E_{\rm sn}/M_{\rm ej}}$.
 These assumptions apply when the radius of the progenitor star is much less than $R_{\rm csm}$, such that the ejecta are able to expand, cool and reach homology before interaction begins.
 Inclusion of initial thermal energy or heating due to radioactivity are unlikely to influence the interaction dynamics, but could contribute additional luminosity to the light curve.
+Finally, we assume that the inner CSM edge is much less than the outer CSM radius, $R_*\ll R_{\rm csm}$.

 It is helpful to combine the above five physical quantities into three dimensionless parameters which determine the morphology of the light curve; and two dimensional parameters which set the overall luminosity and time scale.
 The dimensionless parameters are \begin{itemize} \item $\eta \equiv M_{\rm csm}/M_{\rm ej}$: ratio of CSM to ejecta mass \item $\beta_0 \equiv v_{\rm ej}/c$ : ejecta velocity relative to the speed of light \item $\tau_0 \equiv \kappa M_{\rm csm}/4\pi R_{\rm csm}^2$: characteristic CSM optical depth \end{itemize}